brandt/video-compare/docs/Libplacebo-design.md

 # libplacebo GPU Rendering Pipeline: Design Plan

 > **Post-refactor note (2026-04-18):** this document refers to the code as it was at the end of the libplacebo migration, when everything lived in `display.cpp` / `display.h`.
-The code has since been split across 11 collaborator classes (phases 0–8a of the display-refactor plan).
+The code has since been split across 11 collaborator classes and decomposed into focused sub-phases (phases 0–8,10-11 complete of the display-refactor plan).
 Key moves for reading this doc:
 > - `rgb_frames_[...]`, `rgb_converter_[...]`, `ensure_rgb_frames` → `RgbFrameCache` in [rgb_frame_cache.h](../rgb_frame_cache.h).
 > - `diff_buffer_`, `diff_planes/pitches_`, `diff_upload_frame_`, `update_difference`, `convert_to_packed_10_bpc` → `DifferenceProcessor` in [difference_processor.h](../difference_processor.h).
 > - `save_image_frames_core`, `save_frame_image`, `save_selected_area` → `ImageSaver` in [image_saver.h](../image_saver.h).
 The SDL OSD capture stays as `Display::save_image_frames_sdl`.